TICESoftware/TICE-SwiftCrypto/README.md

-# Crypto
+# TICE Crypto

-A description of this package.
+This module provides the cryptographic operations used in the TICE client for iOS and the backend.